Nationality law: United Kingdom

-The British Nationality Act 1948 conferred full and equal nationality and settlement rights in Britain on all 800 million subjects of the worldwide British Empire.
+The British Nationality Act 1948 introduced citizenship of the United Kingdom and Colonies (CUKC) while retaining "British subject" (also called Commonwealth citizen) as a common status for citizens of the United Kingdom and Colonies and independent Commonwealth countries; at the time, British subjects were generally free to enter the United Kingdom.
 The Commonwealth Immigrants Act 1968, amending legislation passed in 1962, removed the right of entry from 200,000 south Asians long resident in British East Africa who had become the victims of the Africanization drive in newly independent Kenya and wished to move to Britain.
 The act required "substantial connection" to Britain, defined as:

 Further provisions extended rights to stepchildren.
 The wording of this legislation refers to 'Citizenship', 'Naturalisation' and 'Residence', and at no point refers to any specific ethnicity or ethnic group.
 Announcing his support for right of return legislation in Britain, Member of Parliament Quintin Hogg stated that, "All the great nations of the earth have what the Jews call a Diaspora," and affirmed that nations "special and residual obligation(s) toward them," which include recognizing their right to nationality.

-The Immigration Act 1971 affirmed the principles of the 1968 legislation, giving the right of immigration to the grandchildren of British nationals and nationals born in the Commonwealth nations.
-It was in effect long enough to enable the descendants of ethnic Britons to return to Britain from the former colonies.
+The Immigration Act 1971 affirmed the principles of the 1968 legislation by creating a right of abode for specified people with close connections to the United Kingdom, including citizens of the United Kingdom and Colonies with qualifying connections through birth, adoption, registration or naturalisation.

-The British Nationality Act 1981 differentiated between British nationality, British Overseas Citizenship, and British Dependent Territory Citizenship, recognizing the right of settlement only for British nationals.
-It is notable that it was enacted after the contraction of the Empire was completed, and was offered to all substantial populations of descendants of ethnic Britons in the former colonies.
+The British Nationality Act 1981 created British citizenship, British Overseas Citizenship, and British Dependent Territories Citizenship.
+From 1 January 1983, British citizenship was acquired by citizens of the United Kingdom and Colonies who had the right of abode in the United Kingdom; the right of abode was also preserved for a limited group of Commonwealth citizens who had already held it under the 1971 Act.

 United States

-The Immigration and Nationality Act of 1965, the latest of a series of such Acts, establishes nationality law of the United States.
+The Immigration and Nationality Act of 1952, as amended—including substantially by the 1965 amendments—forms the core of United States nationality and immigration law.
 This is codified in Chapter 12 of Title 8 of the U.S. Code, in which section 101(a)(22) states that the term "national of the United States" means:

 The explanatory comments of this section, when originally written in 1940, provided clarification that all citizens were nationals of the United States but not all nationals were citizens.